These two-toned curry deviled eggs are so elegant with their pretty ribbons of yellow, and extra pretty when topped with daisies and mustard caviar!

 For a Little More Beautiful Deviled Egg Inspiration

 If you try this recipe or any of my tasty drinks or treats, make sure to take a picture and tag me on Instagram!
 I love to see your creations!
 And don’t forget to follow me on Pinterest for more loveliness, too.

-Two-Tone Curry Deviled Eggs with Daisies
+Two-Tone Curry Deviled Eggs

 - 6 large eggs

 - Add 6 eggs to a pot of cool water, then place them on the stove and boil them for 20 minutes.
 Once boiled, place them in a bowl of cold water for 10 minutes.
 Refrigerate for 1-2 hours.

 - Once the eggs are cool, remove the shells by carefully tapping around the center and peeling.
 Crack and peel very carefully so the egg is pristine and free of tears and dents.

 - Slice them carefully in half.
 I like to slice them through the center instead of longways.
 I find they’re a more satisfying bite that way.
 Slice a little bit off the bottom so they sit flat on a surface without sliding around.

 - Remove the yolks by simply sliding them out, or using a very tiny spoon, making sure to keep the whites free from rips or dings.
 Push them through the mesh strainer into your mixing bowl.
 This will ensure your eggs are creamy and smooth without any eggy chunks.